-While these are not sunglasses, blue blocker glasses function in a similar way — they protect your eyes from harmful light.
-Fit-over blue blocker glasses are becoming increasingly popular for the same reason that fashionable fit-over sunglasses are popular: They protect your eyes while still allowing you to wear your regular prescription eyeglasses.
-If you’re interested in protecting your eyes from both harmful UV rays and blue light from screens, fit-over blue blocker glasses may be another option worth exploring.
+While these are not sunglasses, blue light filtering glasses (also sometimes called blue blockers) function in a similar way — they reduce exposure to blue light.
+Fit-over blue light glasses are becoming increasingly popular for the same reason that fashionable fit-over sunglasses are popular: They allow you to wear your regular prescription eyeglasses while also filtering blue light both indoors and outdoors.
+If you’re interested in reducing your exposure to blue light, fit-over blue light glasses may be another option worth exploring.

 More features to consider when selecting fit-over sunglasses

 While polarized lenses are an important feature of sunglasses, there are other things to consider when you’re selecting fit-over sunglasses.
 For instance, impact resistance may be a priority for you, while others may seek a wraparound style for maximum sun protection.
 Options to think about when selecting fit-over sunglasses include: